 Trying to figure out how to collect contacts face-to-face can feel a little more personal than we are used to.
 But having direct contact with your customers is an excellent way to start building a relationship with them.
 If you have a storefront, use it to expand your relationship with your in-person customers by adding them to your email list.

 Here are just a few ways you can get started:

 - Print Your Web Address on everything you can to help direct people to your site.
 Think of all the physical items that are around you at any given time:

 - Request the Email Addresses: Being direct and taking the time to ask your existing or prospective customers if they would like to sign up for your newsletter can go a long way.
 You could offer an incentive for signing up, such as 20% off their next online purchase.

 - Promote Your Newsletter in Recorded Information: Instead of having hold music when customers call in, consider having recorded information about your newsletter and website.
 This will give the caller an opportunity to look up immediate information about you and provide access to your online signup form.

-When asking for the email addresses, you may want to either verbally request it (whether over the phone or during an in-store purchase) or you can provide a signup sheet or cards somewhere in your store that customers can fill out in their own time.
+When asking for the email addresses, you may want to either verbally request it (whether over the phone or during an in-store purchase), or you can provide a signup sheet or cards somewhere in your store that customers can fill out on their own time.
 It is not enough to simply ask for the email address.
 You have to make it clear that you are requesting the information for marketing purposes and receive their permission to send your newsletter to them.